eclipse-archived/ceylon-lang.org/documentation/tour/missing-pieces.md

 # #{page.title}

-This is the seventh part of the Tour of Ceylon.
+This is the eighth part of the Tour of Ceylon.
 If you found the [previous part](../generics) on generic types a little overwhelming, don't worry; this part is going to cover a some details which should be more familiar.

 ## Attributes and locals